Oh hey, what is this?! A post about theatre? Why yes it is!

 Even though we were a team of seven, writing a whole script for a 2+ hour show was not a small task.
 We had countless meetings to create an interesting theme, characters with meaningful arcs, and a plotline with one or two twists.
 All of that happened before we actually got to writing a single scene.
 It took us approximately the same amount of time to outline the story, as it actually took us to write it.

 In the end, we successfully delivered the script on time, and we actually received very positive feedback from the rest of the production team, as well as from the actors.
-This year's show is a light-hearted murder mystery in a student dorm, charicaturing student life to its fullest.
-The premiere will be on the 6th of April, with a second round of shows planned in May.
+The show is a light-hearted murder mystery in a student dorm, charicaturing student life to its fullest.
+The premiere was be on the 6th of April 2024, with a second round of shows in May.
+In total, our show "Kill Karl!" was performed six times, for a combined audience of hundreds of people.
+It was the biggest production that our young theatre group has ever put on.

-Overall, I am incredibly grateful for this whole experience.
+In hindsight, I am incredibly grateful for this experience.
 I learned a lot, both as a writer and as a team leader.
+My plans for next year are ambitious...
+I want to put down the type writer and become an actor for the next show.